deleisha/libuv-tls/README.md

 - Add session resumption feature - may be later version
 - Renegotiation not yet handled - may be later version
 - Work on supporting DTLS support - later versions
-- Handle multiple, simultaneous client connection - must have for next release
 - Work on building and packaging